-[Gasp!]
-There are Gladioli too!
+There are gladioli too!
 Oh, I love this combination.
-I find Gladioli evasive little devils to photograph.
+I find gladioli evasive little devils to photograph.
 They’re all leany and out of focus at one end.
-But I did capture the [oh!] sumptuous petal texture.
+But I did capture the sumptuous petal texture.

 I love that combination of apricot and plum.
 Delicious.
-I realise I should have made a note of varieties here, but the label was not immediately obvious, and I did not want to cause any more damage to SR’s trial beds by furtling around the ankles of these magnificent Dahlias, so please forgive me.
-I am sure that the Spring catalogue will enlighten us (unless we have to throw it in the freezer/compost/shredder to protect ourselves).
+I realise I should have made a note of varieties here, but the label was not immediately obvious.

 This is Gladioli ‘Chocolate’, which sounds like a dangerous combination.